NWEAMO 2018 Second Performance : Installations and Soundscapes

 Marcus Anomalous (b.
 1988, Santa Monica, CA) is a composer, philosopher, and mathematician currently residing in New Orleans, LA.
 His work seeks to identify and bring together the undeniable yet difficult to reconcile aspects of the modern human condition.
 Whether lecturing on the computational aspects of critical theory or presenting music in which he mediates conversations between minds and machines, Marcus listens and represents.
 What does it sound like when logic and emotion compete?
 What does it sound like when the interests of the individual and the group are balanced in an environment of uncertainty?
 What does it sound like to decide?
 To get along?
 To know?

 Marcus isn’t sure yet but he’s going to figure it out one of these days if you’ll just wait.

-Bombasticus is a musician, electronic experimenter, astronomer and suspicious character who retired from the Fleet Science Center last year and is exploring the Anza Borrego Desert.
+Bombasticus is a musician, electronic experimenter, astronomer, who maintains this site and retired from the Fleet Science Center last year and is exploring the Anza Borrego Desert.

 Inflexion Cascade.
 Acoustic and electronic.
 Improvised then edited.
 Sounds derived solely from my recordings of birdsong, a printer, and a tiny music box – all then run through effects “played live.”
 Recorded and produced in 2017.

 Since its inception 18 years ago, xe&on (pronounced either “ZEE-non” or “ZEE-en-on”) has always been a highly experimental project aimed at creating new sonic experiences, often with an attempt at inducing flow state through artful looping.
 The project is largely inspired by IDM, dub, and 20th-century classical, though often plays with elements of hip-hop, pop, and jazz.